RESEARCH STARTER

 Examples of how repression interferes with the daily life of the repressor include the following:

-- An individual who has been in a terrible car accident represses the experience is later afraid to drive but does not know why.
+• An individual who has been in a terrible car accident represses the experience and is later afraid to drive but does not know why.

-- A student vehemently dislikes a teacher but does not understand why.
-The student does not recall that the teacher looks and acts like a past abuser because he or she has repressed the experience.
+• A student vehemently dislikes a teacher but does not understand why.
+The student does not recall that the teacher looks and acts like a past abuser because they have repressed the experience.

 Treatment

-In the twenty-first century, psychotherapy and other noninvasive therapeutic approaches are used to treat repression.
-Extensive dialogue with a trained medical professional can gradually bring repressed memories and feelings back into the level of consciousness.
+In the twenty-first century, although there is no evidence-based technique available to uncover repressed memories and the American Psychological Association (APA) has consistently warned that the existence of this phenomenon is controversial, psychotherapy and other noninvasive therapeutic approaches have been used to treat repression.
+Extensive dialogue with a trained medical professional is considered to gradually bring repressed memories and feelings back into the level of consciousness.

 Bibliography